AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/delete-fields.md

 In Adobe Maestro, you can create custom fields to store information about records.

-For information about creating Maestro records, see [Create Maestro fields](../architecture-and-fields/create-fields.md).
+For information about creating custom fields in Maestro, see [Create fields](../architecture-and-fields/create-fields.md).

 You can delete Maestro fields that are no longer relevant.

-Consider the following when deleting Maestro fields:
+## Considerations about deleting Maestro fields:

 * You can delete fields that you created or fields created by other users. <!--this will change with access levels/ permissions-->
-* You can delete a field in the record type table.
-You cannot delete a field from the Details page of a record.
+* You can delete a field only in the record type table.
 * Any information stored in the field is deleted and cannot be recovered.
 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->
-* Deleted fields cannot be recovered.

 ## Access requirements